knittledan/solr_lxml_Example/README.md

 --------------
 Yaml utilities loads a yaml file then updates any value by replacing all [] brackets with the value of the corrisponding key.
 This allows the reuse and manipulation of parameters.
 Values can be nested lists, dictionaries, or strings.

+*Why isn't the code in PEP8 standards?*
+- it's my code I made the standards

+*Do I know PEP8?*
+- yes